Second state of the Most important map of the Holland Land Company, published for the promotion of sale of their Western New York lands.

+The first comprhensive land survey of Western New York.
 The map displays three and a half million acres purchased in 1792 by the Holland Land Company, a Dutch consortium, from the American banker Robert Morris in a transaction known as "The Holland Purchase."

 Joseph Ellicott's highly important map of land in West Geneseo illustrates the lands previously owned by Robert Morris, extending from Lake Ontario to the north, the Eastern Bounds to the east, Pennsylvania to the south and Lake Erie to the west.
 Ellicott produced the map on behalf of the Holland Land Company in order to sell their extensive land holdings in the region.
 As the agent for the Holland Land Company, Ellicott established an office in Batavia, whose advantageous positioning at a crossroads on the Geneseo Road made it an ideal location for administering the sale of the lands in the region.